aschmolck/mlabwrap/README.txt

 News
 ----
+**2009-10-26** 1.1 fixes an incorrect declaration in ``mlabraw.cpp``
+that caused compilation problems for some users and incorporates a ``setup.py`` fix for windows suggested by Alan Brooks.
+More significantly there is a new spiffy logo!

 **2009-09-14** 1.1-pre finally brings N-D array support, thanks to Vivek Rathod who joined the project!
-Also fixed a missing import for saveVarsInMat.
+Also fixed a missing import for saveVarsInMat (thanks to Nicolas Pinto).

 Since a few people have run into problems that appear to relate to compiling Matlab® C-extensions in general and aren't mlabwrap-specific, I should probably